How to find your way in a sea of online education

 What to do instead

-Instead of taking all the new courses and latest trainings, you have to learn to turn off the noise.
+Instead of taking all the new online courses and latest trainings, you have to learn to turn off the noise.
 There will always be another new course and something else to learn, but you have to be a discerning business owner who knows what you need and when you need it.

 Right now, you might need to work on improving your marketing skills.
 Maybe you would like to learn more about email marketing.
 Your business might be in a season where you need to sharpen your brand message and clarify your offering.
-Each of these things requires different education and a different skill set to learn.
+Each of these things requires a different education and a different skill set to learn.

 So here’s what you need to do →